 The Available for Sale Financial Instruments Reserves contains the gains and losses made by the Authority arising from changes in the value of its investments that have quoted market prices or otherwise do not have fixed or determinable payments.
 Due to the implementation of the IFRS9 in 2018/19 any balances in the Available for Sale reserve are transferred to the General Fund on 1st April 2018.
-See note 33 - Financial Instruments for more information.

-2017/18 2018/19
+2018/19 2019/20

 £000 £000

-373 Balance at 1 April 154
+154 Balance at 1 April -

-Transfer to General Fund (154)
+(154) Transfer to General Fund -

 Restated Balance at 1st April -

-(219) Upward revaluation of investments
+- Upward revaluation of investments

 Downward revaluation of investments not charged to the

 - Surplus/Deficit on the Provision of Services

 Accumulated gains on assets sold and maturing assets

 written out to the Comprehensive Income and

 Expenditure Statement as part of Other Investment

 Income

-154 Balance at 31 March -
+- Balance at 31 March -

 •